 NW 5th and Classen, OKC

 Located on the outskirts of downtown Oklahoma City, the Central National Motor Bank is often called “the wavy bank” for its distinctive roof design that mimics a series of cresting ocean waves.
-Here’s the building under construction:
+Designed by Wright & Selby, here’s the building under construction:

 The bank opened in March 1959 with ads claiming it to be “the newest, most unusual motor bank in the world.”
 Here’s a grand opening postcard inviting possible patrons to tour the bank…